 EDF Energy is planning to build two European Pressurised Water Reactors (EPRs).
 A public inquiry was held in 2012.
 The Secretary of State for Energy and Climate Change at the time, Ed Davey, granted planning consent to EDF Energy on 19th March 2013.
 Negotiations over the guaranteed price EDF hopes to receive for electricity from the planned new reactors at Hinkley continued throughout 2013, and were finally agreed in October 2013.
 EDF Energy will be guaranteed £92.50 for each megawatt hour (MWh) (at 2012 prices) of electricity generated for 35 years, ensuring billions of pounds for the French, mostly state-owned company.
 The difference between the wholesale cost and this minimum price agreed will be funded by a levy on household energy bills.
 If EDF also goes ahead with plans to build two more reactors at a second site at Sizewell in Suffolk, the subsidy will be lowered to £89.50 (See nuClear News No.56 November 2013).

 The European Commission launched a full investigation into whether Britain was providing up to £17bn of potentially illegal public guarantees to the proposed Hinkley Point C nuclear power station (See nuClear News No.58 January 2014).
 In October 2014 the Commission agreed to allow the UK to subsidise the two reactors (see nuClear News No.68 November 2014).
 In July 2015 the Austrian Government filed a legal challenge against the European Commission’s decision to allow the UK Goverment to subsidise Hinkley.
 An alliance of 10 German and Austrian renewable energy suppliers, including Greenpeace Energy, has also decided to take legal action against the state aid awarded to Hinkley (see nuClear News No.76 August 2015).
+The Austrian Appeal was dismissed in July 2018.

 Centrica, the British Gas parent company, originally had an option to take a 20% stake in the two nuclear projects, but pulled out in February 2013 citing spiralling costs and delays.
 In October 2015 a strategic investment agreement was signed committing China General Nuclear Corporation (CGN) to take 33.5% of the project, and EDF initially being responsible for 66.5%, with a view to selling this down to near 50%.
 CGN’s holding will be through its new company, General Nuclear International.
 In December 2016 the Chinese coal mining company Wintime Energy agreed to take about 2% of the project, through CGN.
 The EDF-CGN joint venture is NNB Generation Company Limited, which holds the site licence issued in 2012.

 The Final Investment Decision for Hinkley Point C was repeatedly postponed, but was finally agreed in September 2016.
-These reactors which were originally expected to be generating electricity in time for Christmas 2017 (see nuClear News No.77 September 2015).
+These reactors were originally expected to be generating electricity in time for Christmas 2017 (see nuClear News No.77 September 2015).

 For more information see the Stop Hinkley Campaign website.

 EDF Energy plans to build two further EPR reactors at Sizewell, in Suffolk.
 EDF and CGN agreed in October 2015 to develop the Sizewell C project to the point where a final investment decision can be made, with a view to building and operating two EPR reactors there.
 During this development phase, EDF will take an 80% share while CGN will take a 20% share.
+EDF hopes to start construction in 2021 and to start generation in 2031.

 EDF Energy launched its stage2 public consultation on the proposals at the end of 2016.
 The consultation closed on 3 February 2017.
 Community leaders who met to discuss the proposals agreed that the developers need to offer a better deal for Suffolk.
 Nearly 80 town and parish representatives along with members of the Joint Local Authority Group (JLAG) concluded that EDF Energy’s stage two consultation for Sizewell C failed to make enough progress from its proposals four years earlier.
 The key concerns raised at the summit focused on the proposed accommodation campus, whose location near Therberton is feared to lack the required infrastructure to transport up to 2,400 workers to and from the construction site.
 The summit also heard that EDF’s proposals to have 35 metre high “spoil heaps” would have a significant impact on those living and visiting the area and it was not yet clear what mitigation would be provided.
 Transport routes for construction material were also said to be unclear, with EDF urged to provide more detail about how much would be brought in by road, sea and rail.